eliasolcina/Ranking_Blocket_Bostad/README.md

 - Travel time to city centre in the area by public transport

 #### Three ranking variables in the dataframe:
-- Rent/sqm_rank: Creating 10 quantiles out of the rent/sqm, where the lowest == 1 and highest == 10
+- Rent/sqm_rank: Creating 10 quantiles out of the rent/sqm, where the lowest == 1 and highest == 10.
-- Move_in_difference_rank: Number of days between the move in date and the desired move in date specified by the user, divided by ten and rounded to the closest integer
+- Move_in_difference_rank: Number of days between the move in date and the desired move in date specified by the user, divided by 10 and rounded to the closest integer.
+This technique was used since rental objects specify move in date as "ASAP", which all converts to the same number of days.
+When the data is not (fairly) well distributed, quantiles are useless whereas the applied technique resulted in a "fair" rank.
-- Distance_time_rank: Creating 10 quantiles out of the travel time to city centre with public transport, where the lowest == 1 and highest == 10
+- Distance_time_rank: Creating 10 quantiles out of the travel time to city centre with public transport, where the lowest == 1 and highest == 10.

 The sum of these three ranking variables are stored in df['rank_sum'], and the rental object with the lowest rank_sum is considered the "best" object based on these attributes.